C7-MIW-G/CrittR/documentation/DefinitionOfDone.md

 - Code should be peer-reviewed.
 - Functionality should be tested by the peer reviewer.
 - Front-end should be consistent throughout the Application.
-- Changes should not introduce new bugs or know problems.
+- Changes should not introduce new bugs or known problems.